-If understood, reflected and acted upon – can carry a life-long learner's results to the next level.
+If understood, reflected on, and acted upon – can carry a lifelong learner's results to the next level.
 You become not only a better investor, but also a better human being!
 Here are a few books to consider:

 - Reminiscences of a Stock Operator - Edwin Lefévre